jimkang/basic-level-tree/README.md

 basic-level-tree
 ================

 A basic LevelDB-backed key-value tree.
-It's got nodes and children and stuff.
+You can add nodes to your tree, and they will persist to a database.

 Installation
 ------------